 Figure 83.
-Weekly presence (black bars) of click type 3 detections between April 2016 and June 2017 at sites HZ, OC, NC, and BC.
+Weekly presence (black bars) of click type 3 detections between June 2017 and June 2018 at sites HZ, OC, NC, and BC.
 Effort markings are described in Figure 47.
+Note: Axis change for site BC due to a higher amount of click type 3 detections compared to the rest of the sites.

 Figure 84.
-Weekly presence (black bars) of click type 3 detections between April 2016 and June 2017 at site WC, GS, BP, and BS.
+Weekly presence (black bars) of click type 3 detections between June 2017 and June 2018 at sites WC, GS, BP, and BS.
 Effort markings are described in Figure 47.
-Note: Axis change for site BS, BP, and GS due to a lower amount of click type 3 detections compared to the rest of the sites.
+Note: Axis change for site WC due to a higher amount of click type 3 detections compared to the rest of the sites.